-According to the established protocol, TTCE was performed by three experienced echocardiographers, by placing an intravenous line with a three-way stopcock to which two 10 mL syringes were connected.
-In the first studies, agitated saline solution was used (9 mL of saline solution mixed with 0.5 mL of air and 0.5 mL of blood), and in the rest, 10 mL agitated fluid gelatine, without mixed air (Gelofusine®; Braun Medical AG, Emmenbrücke, Switzerland).
-With the patients in left lateral decubitus position, and using a four-chamber view, TTCE results were defined as positive for RLS if contrast solution was observed in the left atrium after injection without a Valsalva manoeuvre.
+According to the established protocol, TTCE was performed by three experienced echocardiographers, by placing an intravenous line with a three-way stopcock to which two 10 ml syringes were connected.
+In the first studies, agitated saline solution was used (9 ml of saline solution mixed with 0.5 ml of air and 0.5 ml of blood), and in the rest, 10 ml agitated fluid gelatine, without mixed air (Gelofusine®, Braun).
+With the patients in left lateral decubitus position, and using a four-chamberview, TTCE results were defined as positive for RLS, if contrast solution was observed in the left atrium after injection without a Valsalva manoeuvre.
 The number of cardiac cycles before the appearance of bubbles in the left atrium, after their first appearance in the right atrium, was measured.
-The presence of bubbles after three cardiac cycles was considered a sign of PAVM as opposed to intracardiac shunt [15].
-A second study with Valsalva manoeuvre was performed when contrast was present in the left atrium in less than four cardiac cycles.
+The presence of bubbles after 3 cardiac cycles was considered a sign of PAVM as opposed to intracardiac shunt (15).
+A second study with Valsalva manoeuvre was performed when contrast was present in the left atrium within less than 4 cardiac cycles.
 The study was considered positive for PAVM if intracardiac shunt were not visualised by colour Doppler, and the pattern of appearance of bubbles was not modified by Valsalva.
-For each type of study, the amount of contrast visible in the left ventricle was graded according to the grading system proposed by BARZILAI et al. [25] in four grades: grade 1 indicates minimal left ventricular opacity (<20 bubbles), grade 2 indicates moderate opacity, grade 3 extensive opacity without outlining the endocardium and grade 4 extensive opacity with endocardial definition (fig. 1).
+For each type of study, the amount of contrast visible in the left ventricle was graded according to the grading system proposed by Barzilai et al (25) in four grades: grade 1 indicates minimal left ventricular opacity (less than 20 bubbles), grade 2 indicates moderate opacity, grade 3 extensive opacity without outlining the endocardium and grade 4 extensive opacity with endocardial definition (Figure 1).